Heliskiing: Brief Guide and Frequently Asked Questions

 Courmayeur

-Heliskiing on Europe's highest mountain is a unique experience.
+Heliskiing on the highest mountain in Europe is a unique experience.
 There are several peaks for landings, providing access to descents with drops of 1000-1600m (!).

 Heliskiing in Courmayeur